Policy Change Comes After Notice From ACLU

 CONTACT: (212) 549-2666; email@example.com

-MOBILE, AL – The Mobile County School System has agreed to stop sex segregation in public schools after being notified by the American Civil Liberties Union that its sex segregated programs were illegal and discriminatory.
-Late last evening, the Board of School Commissioners of Mobile County approved a settlement agreement changing the policy.
+MOULTON, AL – The Lawrence County School District in Alabama has agreed to end single-sex classes in public schools after being notified by the American Civil Liberties Union that sex segregated programs are illegal and discriminatory.

-In a letter sent to the school board in November 2008, the ACLU and the ACLU of Alabama informed the Mobile County School System that mandatory sex segregation in public schools violates Title IX of the Education Amendments, the Equal Education Opportunities Act and the U.S. Constitution.
-The Mobile County school board initially seemed receptive to halting single-sex programs in county schools, but it wasn't until the ACLU threatened to file a lawsuit that the school board finally agreed to reintegrate.
+In an Open Records Act (ORA) request sent to the school board in December 2008, the ACLU and the ACLU of Alabama asked the school district for information about its sex segregated programs because of concerns that the programs might be discriminatory.
+The ACLU informed the school district in a letter that mandatory sex segregation in public schools violates Title IX of the Education Amendments, the Equal Education Opportunities Act and the U.S. Constitution.

 Through the ORA inquiry, the ACLU learned that students in East Lawrence Middle School were being assigned to single-sex courses.
 The school district's ORA response stated that teachers were encouraged to teach boys and girls differently.
 For example, according to the school district's response, "a writing prompt for a boy may be what place in the world he would most like to go hunting or drive on a race track where the girls may write about their dream wedding dress or their ideal birthday party."

 "The very different gender-specific lessons encouraged at East Lawrence Middle School were not equal; they were creating and enforcing gender stereotypes," said Emily Martin, Deputy Director of the ACLU Women's Rights Project.
 "Unfortunately, we've seen time and time again that sex segregated classes are inherently unequal and diminish the diversity in public schools that best prepares students for life outside the classroom."